 Thankfully, you can take some measures to help your plants recover and produce healthy fruits going forward.
-Dealing with blossom end rot on pepper plants is simple, because the cause of the problem is usually the same.
+Dealing with blossom end rot on pepper plants means understanding the cause and planning ahead.

 What Causes Black Bottom on Peppers?

-When you start seeing the ends of your peppers or tomatoes turning dark brown, you likely have Blossom End Rot.
+Dark spots on the bottom or sides of peppers are caused by blossom end rot.
 This is a condition that develops due to a calcium imbalance in the plant.
-Despite the name, it is not actually a bacterial rot, but rather a result of the plant’s inability to produce healthy skin on the fruits.
+Despite the name, it is not actually a rot, but rather a result of the plant’s inability to produce healthy skin on the fruits.

 How To Prevent Blossom End Rot

-The best way to deal with blossom end rot is to do your best to prevent it from ever starting.
-There are many guides out there explaining the best way to get rid of the issue, but if you follow these guidelines, you will have the best chance of keeping it from ever happening.
+The best way to deal with blossom end rot is to do your best to prevent it from starting.
+There are many helpful studies and guides explaining the best way to get rid of the issue, but if you follow these guidelines, you will have the best chance of keeping it from ever happening.

 - Use the right fertilizer.
-Using a fertilizer that contains calcium will save you a lot of headaches.
-Be sure to read the ingredients in your fertilizer before buying to make sure it has a good balance of essential nutrients.
+Using a fertilizer that contains the proper balance of nutrients will save you a lot of headaches.
+Be sure to read the ingredients in your fertilizer before buying to make sure it has a good balance of essential nutrients, including calcium and magnesium.
 Also, once your plant is producing fruits, try to reduce the amount of nitrogen.
 This element encourages more leafy growth, and can cause decreased yields.

 - Add crushed eggshells.
-If you are planting in the ground, work crushed eggshells into the soil before planting each year.
+Though calcium-deficient soil is unlikely the cause, you it can’t hurt to ensure that there is enough.
+If you are planting in the ground, work some finely-crushed eggshells into the soil before planting each year.
 Eggshells contain calcium and can help ensure that your soil is rich in this vital element, helping prevent blossom end rot.

-- Test your PH.
-If you have a raised bed or in-ground garden, it is worthwhile to test your soil PH before planting each year.
+- Test for pH.
+If you have a raised bed or in-ground garden, it is worthwhile to test your soil pH before planting every 1-2 years.
 Depending on what you plan to grow, you can use soil additives to ensure optimal nutrient levels.
-Use a cheap meter to test your PH level, and reference this guide to find out the optimal soil PH level for a variety of common plants.
-Increase PH with lime or limestone, and decrease PH with sulfate.
-Be sure to wait 3 months after using additives, and test PH again before adding more.
+Use a cheap meter to test your pH level, and reference this guide to find out the optimal soil pH level for a variety of common plants.
+Generally, peppers and tomatoes grow best in slightly acidic soil (betweel 6-7).
+Increase pH with lime or limestone, and decrease pH with sulfur.
+Be sure to wait 3 months after using additives, and test pH again before adding more.

 - Choose hardy plant varieties.
 Through plant breeding, peppers and tomatoes have been hybridized to avoid common issues during growth.
 Some have increased resistance to water stress, and are thus less likely to develop blossom end rot.
-Read through the description of your seeds or transplant varieties before choosing which to grow in your garden.
+Read through the description of your plant varieties before choosing which to grow in your garden.